 Associate

 Kaitlyn is committed to her pro bono practice.
-She has represented disabled military veterans before the U.S. Court of Appeals for Veterans Claims in cases related to denial of benefits.
-Before joining the firm, Kaitlyn spent several months volunteering her legal services at the National Veterans Legal Services Program (NVLSP).
+She has represented disabled military veterans before the U.S. Court of Appeals for Veterans Claims and the Federal Circuit in cases related to denial of benefits.
+Kaitlyn has been recognized on the Capital Pro Bono Honor Roll.
+Before joining the firm, she spent several months volunteering her legal services at the National Veterans Legal Services Program (NVLSP).

 AbbVie Inc. et al v.
 Alvotech hf.